Autofrettage

-Autofrettage is a work-hardening process in which a pressure vessel (thick walled) is subjected to enormous pressure, causing internal portions of the part to yield plastically, resulting in internal compressive residual stresses once the pressure is released.
+Autofrettage is a work-hardening process in which a thick-walled pressure vessel is subjected to enormous pressure, causing internal portions of the part to yield plastically, resulting in internal compressive residual stresses once the pressure is released.

+Overview

 The goal of autofrettage is to increase the pressure-carrying capacity of the final product.
-Inducing residual compressive stresses into materials can also increase their resistance to stress corrosion cracking; that is, non-mechanically assisted cracking that occurs when a material is placed in a corrosive environment in the presence of tensile stress.
-The technique is commonly used in manufacture of high-pressure pump cylinders, warship and gun barrels, and fuel injection systems for diesel engines.
-Due to work-hardening process it also enhances wear life of the barrel marginally.
+Inducing residual compressive stresses into materials can also increase their resistance to stress corrosion cracking; that is, non-mechanically-assisted cracking that occurs when a material is placed in a corrosive environment in the presence of tensile stress.
+The technique is commonly used in manufacture of high-pressure pump cylinders, warship and gun barrels, and fuel-injection systems for diesel engines.
+Due to work hardening, it also enhances wear life of the barrel marginally.
 While autofrettage will induce some work hardening, that is not the primary mechanism of strengthening.

 The tube (a) is subjected to internal pressure past its elastic limit (b), leaving an inner layer of compressively stressed metal (c).